shajra/haskell-hls-nix/doc/direnv.md

 The HLS Nix wrapper is relatively simple to set up.
 You configure an editor with LSP support to call `hls-wrapper-nix` instead of the official `haskell-language-server-wrapper` executable provided by the upstream HLS project.
 This wrapper then enters into a Nix shell for projects that require it to call HLS properly.

 When using `hls-wrapper-nix`, we encounter any slowdowns evaluating a Nix expressions when loading up HLS as a background process.
 Even if only a one-time pause, it can still be annoying to wait several seconds before getting editor feedback from HLS.
 This pause isn't strictly one-time.
-If you don't leave your editor long-running, you'll face the pause each time you restart your editor with a project using HLS.
+You'll face this pause each time you restart HLS within a Nix Shell.

 Direnv allows us a way to dynamically load environment variables at the level of a directory.
 Direnv is more general than both Haskell and Nix, and many editors have support for Direnv.
 Once we have an editor configured with a Direnv plugin, when we open a file in a directory associated with a Direnv configuration file, environment variables are loaded as specified.
 These environment variables can be obtained from the project's Nix shell.
 With `haskell-language-server-wrapper` and all other required dependencies in the new environment, editors can just call the HLS wrapper directly to start the HLS service.